 Yes.
-As you can see from the steps above, air duct cleaning is best done with specialist tools that can remove dust from the full length of the duct.
+As you can see from the steps above, air duct cleaning is best done with special tools that can remove dust from the full length of the duct.
 Plus DIY air duct cleaning is a messy and time-consuming job when you lack the experience and tools to get it done.

 Properly cleaned air ducts will function better, save you money on heating and cooling, and ensure the air you breathe is clean and healthy.
 It’s a job you don’t want to risk getting wrong.

 Wondering how much your air duct cleaning will cost?
 Air duct cleaning costs anywhere from $50-$250, but a standard price is around $100.
-Some companies and professionals might quote a duct cleaning cost per metre, but it’s more common to quote on the whole job because the length of your ducts are just one factor to consider.
+Some companies and professionals might quote a duct cleaning cost per metre, but it’s more common to quote on the whole job because the length of your ducts is just one factor to consider.